benbranyon/slsc-archive/wp-content/plugins/filebird/readme.txt

 **Powerful Search Feature**
 You can search for file and folder name not only in Media library but also in page/post editor.

-**Unlimited Folders/ Subfolders (PRO)**
-You can create unlimited folders and nested folders for all your media files.
-Lite version supports up to 10 folders.

 **Various Sort Options (PRO)**
 Go advanced with 2 ways to sort folders and 8 ways to sort files.
 This is a great time-saver for all busy WordPress admins & webmasters.